-Bachelor degree: Business Administration and Organizational Management
+Bachelor's degrees: Business Administration and Organizational Management

-Graduate degree: Master of Business Administration, Master of Science in Strategic Leadership - See Graduate Catalog
+Graduate degree: Master of Business Administration, Master of Science in Strategic Leadership, Doctor of Business Administration - See Graduate Catalog

 The Chesapeake Energy School of Business at OKWU is a community of scholar practitioners (students, faculty, staff and community) delivering excellence in business education.
 Grounded unapologetically in the Christian faith, the Chesapeake Energy School of Business exists to teach learners to seek truth, think critically, and engage effectively.
 As a professional field within a Christian liberal arts University, the Chesapeake Energy School of Business seeks to advance the professional and academic competence of its students by balancing academic theory with practical application.